 RCW 10.05.150 describes the minimal treatment required to comply with the program.
 This treatment lasts two years and is intensive and costly.
 Those admitted to the program for mental health issues, however, do not have these strict minimum treatment requirements.

 Deferred Prosecution is typically used when a defendant is charged with a DUI.
-Because DUI’s have mandatory minimum jail penalties from 30 -120 days in jail for subsequent convictions within seven years, deferred is an attractive alternative to spending months in jail.
+Because DUI’s have mandatory minimum jail penalties up to 120 days in jail and 120 days of house arrest, deferred prosecution is an attractive alternative to serving that amount of time.

-The program lasts for a total of 5 years when used for a DUI.
-During those 5 years a violation of the strict terms of the program may result in strict penalties.
-If you are in violation of your deferred prosecution, you can be revoked from the program, convicted of the original charge and sentenced to jail that may exceed your mandatory minimums.
+The deferred prosecution program for a DUI charge lasts for a total of 5 years.
+During that time, there is an ignition interlock requirement that is either 1 year, 5 years or 10 years, depending on your criminal history.
+During the 5 years, a violation of the strict terms of the program may result in serious penalties.
+If you are in violation of your deferred prosecution, you can be revoked from the program, convicted of the original charge and sentenced to jail for a term that may exceed your mandatory minimums.
 Common reasons for being revoked from deferred prosecution include not complying with treatment and conviction of a similar offense while on the program.

 The decision whether to enter deferred prosecution is a difficult one that will affect you for years.
 Consult with an attorney experienced with Deferred Prosecutions and the local courts to help you make the best decision for your individual case.